 Ortho-K is a treatment that uses rigid contact lenses to temporarily correct the irregular curvature of the cornea.
 The rigid contact lenses are worm for limited periods of time, such as during sleep, and removed during the day.
 Some people are able to achieve clear vision during the day without corrective lenses when undergoing Ortho-K. The benefits of Ortho-K disappear when it is discontinued, and vision usually returns to what it was before treatment.

 For severe cases of astigmatism, your doctor may recommend refractive surgery.
 This type of surgery uses lasers or small knives to reshape the cornea to permanently correct astigmatism.
-The three common surgeries for astigmatism are laser in situ keratomileusis (LASIK), photorefractive keratectomy (PRK), and radial keratotomy (RK).
+The three common surgeries for astigmatism are laser in situ keratomileusis (LASIK), photorefractive keratectomy (PRK), and radical keratotomy (RK).
 All surgeries carry some risks.
 Talk to your doctor about the risks and benefits before getting surgery for astigmatism.

 Vision can usually be restored to normal with corrective lenses, or after corrective surgery.
 There is no known way to prevent astigmatism from developing.